Pushyanth-Infineon/optiga-nbt-rpi-wifi-p2p/README.md

 Follow the steps provided in [optiga-nbt-example-perso-android](https://github.com/Pushyanth-Infineon/optiga-nbt-example-perso-android) for testing out the WiFi static handover.

-The mobile phone app needs to be installed on the mobile phone:

-- For installing Android applications, it is recommended to use Android Studio
+The mobile phone app needs to be installed on the mobile phone and for this, it is recommended to use Android Studio.
-- For installing iOS applications, it is recommended to use Xcode

 ## Operational flow